Data-Analyst-AI/Insights_from_YouTube_Video_Performance_Trends/README.md

+# 📺 YouTube Video Trend Analysis – Sprint 12

+This project addresses a strategic need within the *Sterling & Draper* agency: automating the daily analysis of trending YouTube videos to support data-driven marketing decisions.

+---

+## What’s it about?

+- An interactive dashboard was built to visualize the most popular video categories by day and country.
+- Geographic distribution of trends was analyzed, with special focus on the United States.
+- Regional differences were identified to guide targeted advertising campaigns.

-# 📺 Análisis de Tendencias de Videos en YouTube – Sprint 12
+### Análisis de Tendencias de Videos en YouTube – Sprint 12

 Este proyecto responde a una necesidad estratégica dentro de la agencia *Sterling & Draper*: automatizar el análisis diario de videos en tendencia en YouTube para apoyar decisiones de mercadotecnia basadas en datos.